-The importance of recovering a Paleogene record of erosion of the eastern side of the Himalaya lies in the uniqueness of the resulting archive.
-The deepest previous drilling of the Bengal Fan achieved penetration to the early Miocene (~18 Ma) (Cochran and Stow, 1989).
-Onshore, a late Eocene-late Oligocene unconformity stretches across the foreland basin; thus, the onland archive of Paleogene erosion of the eastern side of the Himalaya is restricted to sparse early to mid-Eocene foreland basin material (e.g., DeCelles et al., 2004) and one near-complete but poorly exposed Paleogene record in the Bengal remnant ocean basin, Bangladesh (e.g., Najman et al., 2008).
+The importance of recovering a Paleogene record of erosion of the eastern side of the Himalayan range lies in the uniqueness of the resulting archive.
+The deepest previous drilling of the Bengal Fan achieved penetration to the middle Miocene (<18 Ma) (Cochran and Stow, 1989).
+Onshore, a late Eocene-late Oligocene unconformity stretches across the foreland basin; thus, the onshore archive of Paleogene erosion of the eastern side of the Himalayan range is restricted to sparse early to mid-Eocene foreland basin material (e.g., DeCelles et al., 2004) and one near-complete but poorly exposed Paleogene record in the Bengal remnant ocean basin in Bangladesh (e.g., Najman et al., 2008).

-During Expedition 354, the site intended to reach to the base of the fan (Site U1451; proposed Site MBF-3A) is located above the western flank of Ninetyeast Ridge.
-This location was chosen to access the fan where its sediment thickness was less and older sediment could be recovered at shallower depths.
+During Expedition 354, the site intended to reach the base of the fan (Site U1451) is located above the western flank of Ninetyeast Ridge.
+This location was chosen to access the fan where its sediment thickness was reduced and older sediment could be recovered at shallower depths.
 Site U1451 achieved the objective to drill to the base of the fan in this location, encountering pelagic limestones of Oligocene age at 1103.40 m CSF-A.

-The fan succession shows a clear trend to finer lithologies downhole, although the effects of XCB and RCB coring most likely have influenced percentage recovery of loose sand.
+The fan succession shows a clear trend to finer lithologies downhole, although the effects of XCB and RCB coring most likely have limited the recovery of loose sand.
 Late Miocene (10-11 Ma) is the oldest time interval in which sand, as either a major or minor lithology, was recorded at Site U1451.
-Downhole from that time period, the turbidite successions are mud turbidites, composed of silt and clay.
+Prior to that time period, the turbidite successions are mud turbidites, composed of silt and clay.

-Mud turbidites continue down to the Oligocene-Miocene transition.
-The deepest turbidite was observed at ~1085 m and was most likely deposited before 26-28 My ago.
+Mud turbidites continue down to the Oligocene-Miocene transition, with the deepest turbidite occurring at ~1085 m.
 A deeper short interval (late Oligocene) composed of claystone, calcareous claystone, and siltstone was recovered, different from the overlying lithologies in its brown-gray rather than gray color.
 The deeper late Oligocene to late Eocene section comprises prefan limestones interbedded with intervals of claystone and, where the limestone is brecciated, infilling of the fractures by gray siltstone injectites.
 Postexpedition analyses will determine the provenance of the clastic units found associated with the basement limestone intervals.
-The deeper limestone was dated to the Paleocene, so there should be a hiatus with the overlying late Eocene limestone.
+The deepest limestone was dated to the Paleocene, so there appears to be a hiatus with the overlying late Eocene limestone.

-Sandstone compositional trends downhole involve the reduction in diversity of heavy mineral assemblage as the fan base is reached and the increasingly lower grade of lithic fragments.
-Schistose lithic fragments are present in the late Oligocene to middle Miocene interval, but lithic fragments contained in the injectites are no higher grade than claystone and phyllite.
+Compositional trends of the sand include the decrease in diversity of heavy mineral assemblages downhole as the fan base is reached and a trend toward lower metamorphic grade of lithic fragments with depth.
+Schistose lithic fragments are present in the late Oligocene to middle Miocene interval, but lithic fragments contained in the injectites are of no higher grade than claystone and phyllite.

-From seismic data, the early history of fan deposition at Site U1451 is associated with a change in depositional style above a seismic unconformity.
+Based on seismic data, the early history of fan deposition at Site U1451 is associated with a change in depositional style above a seismic unconformity.
 This unconformity was likely cored at the bottom of the hole, recovering Eocene and Paleocene limestones and containing a 16-18 My hiatus.
-The structurally disturbed unit immediately overlying the unconformity is an Oligocene/Eocene limestone and claystone unit injected by sand and silt (injectites).
-On top, parallel strata are onlapping, which clearly indicates turbiditic sedimentation.
+The structurally disturbed unit immediately overlying the unconformity is an Oligocene-Eocene limestone and claystone unit injected by sand and silt (injectites).
+On top, parallel strata onlap, which clearly indicates turbiditic sedimentation.
 Tilting of these Miocene strata with respect to modern stratification indicates, however, tectonic deformation associated to the Ninetyeast Ridge, which has affected fan deposition to a minor degree at Site U1451 since the Miocene.